Best Food for Healthy Eyes in Children

 - sweet potatoes

-Non-modifiable risk factors to the lens are as follows:
+Non-modifiable risk factors to the lens are:

 - increasing age